Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Circular Fashion, CircKit

-Annabel Lindsay is a circular fashion advocate and brand communications manager at CircKit, a fashion technology company building tools for circular design.
-She spent nearly three years as social media executive at Veo World, the ethical marketplace that became Ziracle, where she wrote many of the articles now in the Journal.
-She has hosted panels at Manchester Fashion Week alongside the founders of Fashion Revolution and People Tree, and guest lectures at Manchester Fashion Institute.
+Annabel Lindsay is a circular fashion advocate and brand communications manager specialising in fashion technology and circular design.
+She spent nearly three years as social media executive at Veo World, the ethical marketplace that became Ziracle, where she created many of the articles now in this Journal.
+She has hosted panels at Manchester Fashion Week alongside founders of leading ethical fashion organisations and guest lectures at Manchester Fashion Institute.
 She writes about sustainable fashion, sustainable jewellery, organic living, conscious consumerism, mindfulness, and eco-friendly activities for kids.

 Author Journal